-Join Jen Kramer for an in-depth discussion in this video Nested grids, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Nested grids, part of Learning Foundation 5.

 …So, the next thing I'm going to talk about are Nested Grid Systems.…And the best way to explain what these are is…to show an example where they're really going to be necessary.…So, to do this I've given you a new starting HTML file.…And that is in your exercise files folder.…If you open that up, go to chapter two, video number six in the start folder.…You'll find a file here called nested-grid.html.…Go on ahead and copy that in to your foundation folder.…And then you can open up nested-grid.html inside of Sublime text, and if you just…take a quick peek at the code here, what you'll see is we have a single row here.…